 Characteristics of Papua New Guinea Coffee

-Papua New Guinea Estate coffees (graded A, X, C and PB) are weighed and pulped at a central facility on the farm, then are washed and fermented for 24 hours before being dried in the sun.
-The result is a clean, mild flavor with balanced acidity - Sigri is one of the more established estate coffees, famously smooth and well rounded, considered by some to be among the best estate coffees.
+Papua New Guinea Estate coffees (graded A, X, C and PB) are weighed and pulped at a central facility on the farm, then washed and fermented for 24 hours before being dried in the sun.
+The result is a clean, mild flavor with balanced acidity - Papua New Guinea Sigri Estate is one of the more established estate coffees, famously smooth coffee and well rounded, considered by some to be among the best estate coffees.

 Papua New Guinea Coffee: Interesting Facts and News Bites